OS-Project/OnlyOS/README.md

 # Boot
 - [x] Check flags values for processor modes in the doc.
 - [x] Check flags values for irq and fiq in the doc.
 - [ ] Stack implementation: FA, FD, EA, ED?
+Currently ED.
 - [x] Init stacks for all modes.
 Stack sizes in boot.s must match the linker script.
 - [x] Clear .bss section.
 - [x] Call main function: do not use branch.
 Address may be out of range.